 - The contact was not consented to by the victim or not legally justified.

-Classification of Second-Degree Assault in Maryland: Felony or Misdemeanor?
+Classification of Second-Degree Assault in Baltimore: Felony or Misdemeanor?

 Second-degree assault is a felony in Maryland if the victim is a police officer and there is a serious physical injury suffered by the law enforcement officer.
 Otherwise, second-degree assault is not a felony in Maryland and is classified as a misdemeanor.